Fire Chief (film)

-Fire Chief is a 1940 Disney cartoon starring Donald Duck and his nephews Huey, Dewey, and Louie.
+Fire Chief is a 1940 Disney cartoon starring Donald Duck and his three nephews Huey, Dewey, and Louie.

 Plot

-The cartoon shows Donald living as a firefighter along with his nephews.
+The cartoon shows Donald living as a firefighter along with his three nephews.
 When the nephews get tired of Donald's snoring, they sound the fire alarm to wake him up, but Donald instead thinks that there is a fire so he rushes to get on the fire truck.
 He then comes back up to blow the horn to wake them up.
 Donald and his nephews march like soldiers, but Donald falls backwards, causing Huey to hit the other nephews, and they fall on Donald, which sounds like the NBC Chimes.

-Later, Huey puts on coal in the fire truck but Donald puts the entire bucket of coal in the firetruck, causing the house to catch fire.
+Later, Huey puts coal in the fire truck but Donald puts the entire bucket of coal in the firetruck, causing the house to catch fire.
 They then try to put out the fire but Donald instead unknowingly puts the hose on the truck's gasoline tank.
 One of the nephews notices and tries to warn him, but Donald pays no heed.
 As a result, he causes the fire house and the fire truck to burn down completely and, to add insult to injury, Donald's hat burns down as well, resulting in its burnt frames and becoming Donald's 'hair'.
 Defeated, Donald looks at the camera and says to the audience "You can't win.
 You just can't win."